TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 image resolution (224$times$224), (2) performing a random horizontal flip with probability 0.5, and (3) normalizing the image RGB channels with the mean and standard deviation of the ImageNet-1K dataset @data2vec2.

-Detailed hyperparameters are provided in (TODO: cite hyperparameters).
+Detailed hyperparameters are provided in @distil_data2vec2_hyperparameters.

 We show the evolution of the training and validation loss during training in @distil_d2v2_loss.
 We observe the traditional convergence behavior of a model during training, and the validation loss is consistently lower than the training loss, which is a sign of good generalization.